BuiltWithNOF

 Design Centre Awards

 Robert Welch designs won three Design Centre Awards for Old Hall.
 The first in 1958 was for the Campden toast rack.
 The second in 1962 was for a range of twenty two dishes, with the third in 1965 being for the Alveston range of cutlery.
-The cutlery was noted for having hollow handles in the knives, which improved the balance.
-Cutlery that is virtually identical to the Alveston range is on sale at the Robert Welch studio shop in Chipping Campden under the name RW1.
+The cutlery was noted for having hollow handles in the knives, which hugely improve the balance.

 Return to top